mn3mnn/Encryption-GUI/README.md

-# Text-encryption-GUI
+# Text Encryption & Decryption GUI App
-simple GUI app to encrypt and decrypt text using Tkinter library
+this is a simple GUI app to encrypt and decrypt text using tkinter library.